 The Commission on Accreditation of Allied Health Education Programs is the largest programmatic accreditor in the health sciences field.
 In collaboration with its Committees on Accreditation, CAAHEP reviews and accredits more than 2,000 educational programs in 20 health science occupations and is recognized by the Council for Higher Education Accreditation.

-The Invasive Cardiovascular Technology program is located in the Center for Allied Health and Nursing, in the Paramount Building at Market and Pacific streets, a block from the El Centro College Downtown Campus.
-Opened in June 2008 to house El Centro’s booming allied health programs, the center comprises 55 classrooms and labs that contain some of the most advanced equipment available to educate health care students.
+The Invasive Cardiovascular Technology program is located in the Center for Allied Health and Nursing at 301 N. Market St. at Pacific, a block from the El Centro College Downtown Campus.
+The center comprises 55 classrooms and labs that contain some of the most advanced equipment available to educate health care students.

-Our Invasive Cardiovascular Technology faculty members have not only relevant degrees but also real-world experience in their profession, so they can relate to the challenges you’ll face at work.
-Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and in your career.
+Invasive Cardiovascular Technology faculty members have relevant degrees as well as professional experience in their profession, so they can relate to the challenges you’ll face at work.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in school and in your career.

 The Invasive Cardiovascular Technology program is designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.